makinacorpus/corpus.reactor/doc/spec_v2.rst

 - auth user
 - Create a new container on endpoint with those root credentials
-- Register DNS in powerdns
-  In a first time use a wildcarded DNS host on the specific endpoint target.
-  Any additional dns setup (like client domain) will require some extra manual work to wire.
 - Create the layout
 - use the desired salt cloud driver to attach the distant host as a new minion
 - install the key pair to access the box as root